Victoralm/almsFO4Fallrim/README.md

 #### Access from anywhere

-This script has an option to add itself as an alias in the ```bash ~/.profile```.
+This script has an option to add itself as an alias in the ```~/.profile```.
 So it can be called, from any terminal, as:
 ```bash
 fallrim
 ```